FAQs Transit FAQs

 All Evening Shuttle on-campus ride requests must travel at least .5 miles (1/2 mile between pick-up and drop-off locations).

 Passengers who ride Penn Evening Shuttles and take trips that originate from campus and end on campus must use Penn Transit Stops as their pick-up and drop-off locations.
 For riders using the PennRides on Request mobile application, the Transit Stops are conveniently pre-populated in the pick-up and drop-off section of the app and each stop is shown by a red pin on the application's map.

-Penn Transit Services' goal is to provide safe, convenient, and reliable service to authorized riders.
+Penn Transit Services' goal is to provide safe, convenient, and reliable service to eligible riders.
 A fundamental principle is respect for riders as conveyed in the Penn Transit Services Riders Rights and Responsibilities.

 Please click on the link Penn Department Services in the blue bar on the home page, and click on Charter Services.
 Locate the charter online reservation form and complete it.
 A member of the Penn Transit will contact you to discuss your request and offer you a comprehensive proposal tailored for your event.